aaimiranda/NewsletterSignup/README.md

 * Complete

 ## Setup
-To run this project, install node.js and after install dependencies locally using npm:
+To run this project, install locally using npm:

 ```
 $ cd ~